pymc-devs/pymc/docs/source/developer_guide.rst

 Some challenges and insights from implementing VI.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  Graph based approach was helpful, but Theano had no direct access to previously created nodes in the computational graph. you can find a lot of ``@node_property`` usages in implementation.
+-  Graph based approach was helpful, but Aesara had no direct access to previously created nodes in the computational graph. you can find a lot of ``@node_property`` usages in implementation.
 This is done to cache nodes.
 TensorFlow has graph utils for that that could